Jeremy Chen

 Q3: What’s the link between quality of earnings and valuation?

 A QoE validates the sustainability of earnings.
+A comprehensive, multi-step valuation process typically includes quality-of-earnings alignment to validate normalized EBITDA.
 Buyers pay higher multiples when EBITDA is supported by reliable data and recurring cash flow.

 Q4: Can a valuation really change my sale outcome?